-The Scholarship directs institutional funding to support recruitment, retention, and timely degree completion for excellent graduate students who are engaged in scholarship advancing the university's goals for research and creative activity.
+The Scholarship directs institutional funding to support recruitment, retention, and timely degree completion for excellent master’s students engaged in scholarship advancing the university's goals for research and creative activity.
 Scholarships will be awarded to continuing and entering master’s students through a competitive process.
-Following a preliminary review process at the College level, an advisory committee will review nominations according to a rubric developed by the committee along with Graduate & Research Affairs.
-Awards will be distributed through the Office of Financial Aid & Scholarships, with the funds deposited directly into students’ CashNet accounts.
-The award will be disbursed in two installments, once each in the Fall and Spring semesters.
-Students must remain actively matriculated in their degree program in both semesters to receive the funds.
+Following a preliminary review process at the college level, a faculty committee will advise the Graduate Dean in allocation of the funds.
+Awards will be distributed through the Office of Financial Aid & Scholarships, funds deposited directly into students’ CashNet accounts.
+The award will be disbursed in two installments, once each early in the Fall and Spring semesters.
+Students must maintain active matriculated in their degree program in both semesters to remain eligible for awards.

 A $10,000 scholarship is sufficient to cover full time tuition and campus mandatory fees for a California resident, but not to fully support a graduate student.
 The scholarship does not provide health or other benefits.
 Therefore the review criteria include consideration of additional support committed to the student for AY 2021/22 from department/college sources (academic student employment) or external funding sources (grants, contracts, fellowships, other scholarships).
 Design of the program is to complement those sources, not replace them or stand alone as a student’s only piece of support.

-Nominations shall be submitted by the Graduate Adviser for the master’s program in which the nominee will be enrolled in AY 2020/21.
-Both continuing students and those recruited to enter a program in Fall 2020 are eligible for awards.
+Nominations shall be submitted by the Graduate Adviser for the master’s program in which the nominee will be enrolled in AY 2021/22.
+Continuing students and those recruited to enter a program in Fall 2021 are eligible for awards.

-Nominations require basic student information, and: (1) a brief statement of the nominee’s accomplishments and potential in research, scholarship, and creative activity in their chosen field, and (2) an inventory of the commitment for other external and institutional financial support allocated to the nominee in AY 2020/21.
-Graduate Advisers are encouraged to solicit language for the statement and inventory of support from a colleague mentoring the nominee.
+Nominations require basic student information, and: (1) a brief statement of the nominee’s accomplishments and potential in research, scholarship, and creative activity in their chosen field, and (2) an inventory of the commitment for other external and institutional financial support allocated to the nominee for AY 2021/22.
+Graduate Advisors are encouraged to solicit language for the statement and inventory of support from a colleague closely mentoring the nominee.